Cabibbo-suppressed charged-current semileptonic decays of $\Xi_b$ baryons: The baryonic form factors in PQCD

 with the factors $f^{\pm}=(f\pm \sqrt{f^2-1})r$ and $f=\frac{p \cdot p'}{Mm}$.
 The momenta of the valence quarks in the $\Xi_b$ baryon are

 where $k_1$ is associated with the $b$ quark.
 The momenta of the valence quarks in the daughter baryon are

 Here, only $b$ quark is considered to be massive, while other light quarks are treated as massless.
-It means that except for $k_1$, only one of the dominant components are kept for all other light quarks momenta in the massless limit~\cite{Rui:2022sdc}.
-As the fast recoiled daughter baryon moves approximately in the plus direction, $f^-\sim \mathcal{O}(r^2) $ is a small quantity and the sum of $k'_i$ equal to $p'$ hold approximately.
-Collected all above ingredients, we obtain the form factors in Eq.~(\ref{eq:FG}) in PQCD formulism.
+This means that, except for $k_1$, only one of the dominant components are kept for all other light quarks momenta in the massless limit~\cite{Rui:2022sdc}.
+As the fast recoiled daughter baryon moves approximately in the plus direction, $f^-\sim \mathcal{O}(r^2) $ is a small quantity and the sum of $k'_i$ equal to $p'$ holds approximately.
+Collecting all the above ingredients, we obtain the form factors in Eq.~(\ref{eq:FG}) in PQCD formulism.